Skip to main content

 Survivors of Suicide Loss

 To enhance response in the aftermath of a suicide, the Task Force on Survivors of Suicide Loss developed Responding to Grief, Trauma, and Distress After a Suicide: U.S. National Guidelines.
-This resource presents a set of guidelines describing the infrastructure, resources, systems, and services required to ensure an effective response that reduces future suicide risk, and supports those who have been bereaved.
+This resource presented a set of guidelines describing the infrastructure, resources, systems, and services required to ensure an effective response that reduces future suicide risk, and supports those who have been bereaved.

 "The vision that guided the Task Force in its work is of a world where communities and organizations provide everyone who is exposed to a suicide access to effective services and support immediately—and for as long as necessary—to decrease their risk of suicide, to strengthen their mental health, and to help them cope with grief." - Action Alliance's Survivors of Suicide Loss Task Force